 - Students must take the final 23 units at Northwestern and must complete the last three quarters of work while enrolled at Medill.
 (Students who are enrolled in a study abroad program approved in advance by Northwestern's Study Abroad Office and by Medill are exempt from this requirement.)
-Credit for summer study at other colleges and universities may be counted as part of the final 23 units if approved in advance by Medill's senior director of undergraduate education and teaching excellence. - In addition to and independent of the requirements set by Medill, all students must satisfy the Undergraduate Registration Requirement.
+Credit for summer study at other colleges and universities may be counted as part of the final 23 units if approved in advance by Medill. - In addition to and independent of the requirements set by Medill, all students must satisfy the Undergraduate Registration Requirement.
 (See page 17.) - Of the 45 units, at least 31 must be earned in courses outside of Medill and at least 12 in Medill courses. - Students complete 12-14 journalism courses, including a three-credit Journalism Residency with a focus on newspaper/online journalism, magazine journalism, broadcast journalism, or marketing communications. - Students with more than 45 units may take additional journalism units. - No course may be counted in more than one requirement category, with one exception: Medill students completing a double major in Weinberg College may apply courses used to meet Medill's distribution requirements toward the second major.
-However, courses used for Medill's 3-unit social science concentration may not be applied to a Weinberg College major (except those requiring related courses) or minor. - Exceptions to any degree requirements must be approved by Medill's senior director of undergraduate education and teaching excellence.
+However, courses used

+- for Medill's 3-unit social science concentration may not be applied to a Weinberg College major (except those requiring related courses) or minor. - Exceptions to any degree requirements must be approved by Medill.
 Petitions and rules for filing them are available on the Medill website.